 4.1.1.4 Visibility

 If you want the job to be visible to applicants, select the “Public” option.
 If the job is to be hidden from applicants, but still visible to SACA and faculty, select the “Hidden” option.
-If SACA and faculty no longer should see the job, but it’s not yet time to delete it permanently, select the “Archived” option
+If SACA and faculty no longer should see the job, but it’s not yet time to delete it permanently, select the “Archived” option.
+Note that if you set a job to “Archived”, all applications to the job will automatically be marked “Archived” as well.
+If you reset the job to “Hidden” or “Public”, the applications will not be reset to their un-archived status.

 4.1.1.5 Custom Rejection Letter